 - Bars employers from replacing qualified workers during their leave.

-Private companies can have a policy that lets them search an employee, their workspace, or their property, including their car, if it is on company property.
+Private companies can have a policy that lets them search for an employee, their workspace, or their property, including their car if it is on company property.
 However, a personal search may be cause for a variety of legal actions against an employer, and bodily searches run an especially high legal risk and should never be conducted by force.

 In general, employers can use GPS to monitor employees while they are using company-owned vehicles, as well as place GPS on employer-owned equipment, where there is no reasonable expectation of privacy.
 However, Minnesota, California, Texas, and Tennessee have laws barring employees from using GPS to track individuals, although such laws do not include barring the installation of GPS devices on company-owned cars.
-Cellphone tracking may be used by some employers to keep tabs on their employees’ location.
+Cellphone tracking may be used by some employers to keep tabs on their employees’ locations.

 Generally, mail addressed to you at your office can be opened by your employer.
-Federal law bars mail obstruction, but once the mail arrives at the workplace it is deemed delivered.
+Federal law bars mail obstruction, but once the mail arrives at the workplace, it is deemed delivered.
 The USPS Domestic Mail Manual has this to say regarding the topic:

-“All mail addressed to a governmental or nongovernmental organization or to an individual by name or title at the address of the organization is delivered to the organization, as is similarly addressed mail for former officials, employees, contractors, agents, etc. If disagreement arises where any such mail should be delivered, it must be delivered under the order of the organization's president or equivalent official."
+“All mail addressed to a governmental or nongovernmental organization or to an individual by name or title at the address of the organization is delivered to the organization, as is similarly addressed mail for former officials, employees, contractors, agents, etc. If a disagreement arises where any such mail should be delivered, it must be delivered under the order of the organization's president or equivalent official."

-After the mail is delivered by USPS to your company, it is up them how it is distributed.
+After the mail is delivered by USPS to your company, it is up to them how it is distributed.
 There may be some limited situations where reading a worker’s mail may constitute an invasion of one’s privacy, but these would be very specific and guided by common law principles of tort law.

 Monitoring of Social Media